 RVs and vehicles with large trailers may want to avoid Needles Highway.

 Due to snow, the Needles Highway is closed during the winter.
 It is typically open for driving from ealy April through mid-October.
 If you want to be sure it's open during your visit, visit the South Dakota DOT and look for information on US-87.

-There is a $15/vehicle or $6/person entrance fee for Custer State Park and Needles Highway.
+There is a $20/vehicle or $6/person entrance fee for Custer State Park and Needles Highway.
 You may also purchase an annual pass for all South Dakota State Parks for $30.

 From Custer, South Dakota, take US-16 Alt 8 miles east to SD-87.
 Take SD-87 North along Needles Highway.
 Check out this fantastic map of the route from America's Byways.

 Plan on spending at least 45 minutes and up to just over an hour to travel the 14 miles of Needles Highway.